cappsbryan/Croupier/README.md

 `groupme_image_url` and `groupme_post_url`: urls used to communicate with GroupMe's bot API.
 `not_found_link`: a link to an image that will be posted when Croupier cannot find an image matching a user's query.

 The remaining variables are credentials needed to interact with the [GroupMe](https://dev.groupme.com/bots) and [Dropbox](https://www.dropbox.com/developers) APIs.
+You will need to replace these with your own credentials.